micro-os-plus/architecture-aarch64-xpack/README.md

 ## Developer info

-This source xPack provides general Cortex-A definitions an the implementation for the µOS++ scheduler, running on **Arm Cortex-A** devices.
+This source xPack provides general AArch64 definitions an the implementation for the µOS++ scheduler, running on **Arm AArch64** devices. (not yet)

 ### Status

-The µOS++ Cortex-A definitions are minimalistic, for running the tests.
+The µOS++ AArch64 definitions are minimalistic, for running the tests.

 ### Build & integration info